 Get Some Japanese Yen

 This step is kind of obvious, but you should pay attention to one thing: Japan is a cash-based society.
 You probably think that you can prepare a few yen in advance for your travel and then pay using your credit card, but that is not always the case.
-As a matter of fact, credit cards are not always accepted in Japan, specially outside the cities.
+Credit cards are not always accepted in Japan, especially outside the cities.

 If you need some information about the best payment options in Japan, you can read my previous article here.
 I give you a list of the most common payment methods and the pros and cons of each.